 Sow seeds 5mm (¼”) deep, three or four seeds per pot, and thin to the strongest seedling.
 Germination takes 10-14 days.
 Keep soil moist until they are established, and transplant out at least 60cm (24″) apart.

 Choose the site for your lovage with care, as they are long lived perennials, and they grow tall.
 They will tolerate partial shade to full sun.
-Lovage develops a long taproot, so cultivate the bed deeply, adding well rotted manure as you do.
+Lovage develops a long taproot, so cultivate the bed deeply, and add well rotted manure.
 Consider grouping lovage together with other perennial food plants like asparagus and rhubarb in a permanent bed.
 Allow for a spread of at least 1m (3′).

 The leaves of lovage can part a wonderful meaty flavour to vegetable soups, stews and stocks.
-After the herb has flowered, the leaves gain a bitter taste, so it is best harvested in early Summer and frozen as you would parsley.
+After the herb has flowered, the leaves develop a bitter taste, so it is best harvested in early summer.
+The fresh leaves can be frozen in ice cubes for winter use.
 Chop the leaves finely and distribute them in ice cube trays, then cover with water.
-When the cubes are frozen, put them in ziplock bags.
+When the cubes are frozen, put them in zip-top bags.